ccxt/ccxt/README.rst

 Contributing
 ------------

-Please read the ```CONTRIBUTING.md`` <https://github.com/kroitor/ccxt/blob/master/CONTRIBUTING.md>`__ before making any changes that you would like adopted in the code.
+Please read the `CONTRIBUTING <https://github.com/kroitor/ccxt/blob/master/CONTRIBUTING.md>`__ document before making changes that you would like adopted in the code.

 Public Offer
 ------------